xebialabs/blueprints/.github/BLUEPRINT_README_TEMPLATE.md

 ## Minimum required versions

-This blueprint version requires at least the below versions of the specified tools to work properly.
+This blueprint version requires at least the following versions of the specified tools to work properly:

 * [product/version]